ZetaGo-Aurum/AleoPantest/ADVANCED_FEATURES.md

-# Aleocrophic v2.0 - Advanced Features Documentation
+# Aleopantest v3.3.5 - Advanced Features Documentation
+<div style="font-size: 80%; color: #666666;">by Aleocrophic</div>

 ## 🎯 New Features Overview

-This document outlines the advanced features added in the latest update to Aleocrophic v2.0.
+This document outlines the advanced features added in the latest update to Aleopantest v2.0.

 ---